awsdocs/aws-secrets-manager-docs/doc_source/reference_template_SQLServer_SingleUser.md

     """Test the pending secret against the database

-    This method tries to log into the database with the secrets staged with AWSPENDING and runs a permissions check to ensure the user has the correct permissions.
+    This method tries to log into the database with the secrets staged with AWSPENDING and runs a permissions check to ensure the user has the corrrect permissions.

     Args:
         service_client (client): The secrets manager service client